Collapse: Terminal capitalism, ecosocial transition, ecofascism

 The premises at the base of this book are widely accepted by scientists, sociologists, economists, and scholars from many disciplines and will not be unknown to the reader.
 However, Taibo seeks to concentrate all this data and hypotheses around the concept of collapse, a kind of anchor and warning to seafarers.
 He is not speaking of cyclical crises or avoidable events.

 Seems undeniable today that some form of collapse is coming.
 The sternness inherent to capitalism and the multiple crises -ecological, demographic, social, financial … – lead civilization to a certain outcome, be as it may it can take many forms.
-The collapse is therefore irreversible and inevitable. …
+The collapse is therefore irreversible and inevitable.
+Beyond discussing reasons, inertias, and events of the different issues that cascade into a collapse, …